SebasIvan26/Python-DEV/Beta Project - Velocity/Base-Lab/README.md

 > EIB_AUM.py   ##EIB generation for STAT AUM
 > EIB_REV.py   ##EIB generation for STAT REV
 > ```
 >*STAT AUM and STAT REV are automatically generated.
-Both files are able to automatically detect whether there is error in file provided by Rev in addtion to calculating output.
+Both files are able to automatically detect whether there is error in the file provided by Rev in addtion to calculating output.
 Moreover, references to cells are added in order to provide trails for the calculations.
 >
 > *EIB for AUM and REV are both contingent upon the STAT excel files output.
 The accounting date and all other fileds (ex: memo) are automatically adjusted.
 No intervention is needed.